IslamMohamedElzohery/ITI_Examination_System/README.md

 for full report please go to [All Reports](./Reports)

 ## PowerBi Dashboard
-Here's Some of the Dashboards that's  been implemented through the system <br>
+Here's Some of the Dashboards that's been implemented through the  Examination system  using  power Bi<br>

 ![image](https://github.com/user-attachments/assets/0688ba43-fc70-4b01-bc88-6216f3d4a51c)